farjasju/MusicGenrePrediction/report_english.md

 - Study using a similar dataset, but with no real machine learning technique: Tzanetakis, George & Cook, Perry.
 (2002). *Musical Genre Classification of Audio Signals*.
 IEEE Transactions on Speech and Audio Processing.
 10. 293 - 302.
 10.1109/TSA.2002.800560
 - Using this very dataset, a study was made on this [github repository](https://github.com/Insiyaa/Music-Tagging), achieving a 63% accuracy.
-- study 2
-- study 3
+- Out of the 4 public kernels on Kaggle that used this dataset, the best result had 66% accuracy (https://www.kaggle.com/luiscesar/svm-music-classification).

 ## Dataset & tools

 ### The data

-The data is available on the *Kaggle* dataset [Music Features](https://www.kaggle.com/insiyeah/musicfeatures).
+The data is available on the *Kaggle* dataset [Music Features](https://www.kaggle.com/insiyeah/musicfeatures), by Insiyah Hajoori.
 It has been built from 1000 30-second audio tracks of 10 different genres, 100 tracks per genre.
-Each track is a 22050Hz Mono 16-bit audio file in .wav format.
-The features present in the dataset have been extracted from the songs using [libROSA](https://librosa.github.io/librosa/) library.
+Each track is a 22050Hz Mono 16-bit audio file in .wav format, and the features present in the dataset have been extracted from the songs using [libROSA](https://librosa.github.io/librosa/) library.

 ### The tools